dev-javascript/react-dyn-tabs/README.md

       <td>function</td>
       <td>false</td>
       <td>
-        fires when the user click on the close icon, but before close them.
+        fires when the user clicks on the close icon, but before close them.
         This event should return boolean true or false,  If the event return false the tab is not closed.
       </td>
     </tr>